ProgSoc/ProgComp2024/comp/dehash/prob.md

 Your input is the hash of the original password.

 ## Output
-Your output should be a password that when hashed produces a hash with the **first 3 characters** matching that of the provided hash.
+Your output should be an ASCII password that when hashed produces a hash with the **first 3 characters** matching those of the provided hash.